GoogleCloudPlatform/cloud-hackathons/hacks/media-on-gcp/README.md

     ```

     > **Note**: After the deployment succeeds, the command line will output the service URL. **This is the URL for the live channel player.**
+3.  **Edit the code of the website and deploy the updated version (optional):**
+    * Participants can change the look and feel of the published service if they want to.
+Open the code of the repository in the IDE of your choice and make some edits.
+Changing the title of the website and the main header are good options.
+    * Once the changes are made, save the files and the new version of the service.

 ***